rlugojr/linkurious-enterprise-manual/Expanding_And_Collapsing/expanding_relationships.md

 # Expand Nodes

+Expanding means displaying the nodes that are connected to one node or to a group of node.

 Expand nodes to display their relationships and direct neighbors.
 We can expand nodes in different ways:

 * double-click on a node in the view